matthewepler/ggdb-heroku/README.md

 * dataviz
     - how to update? experiment first and get to now how it's behaving

+* graph allows for 00:00:00 format.
+Does timecode and RefDetail? && Form?

 * using query s2e1, I'm still getting all the refs from s1e1 loading...

 * testing